-Article by McKinsey & Company
+Article on adapting to the new normal by McKinsey & Company

 The pandemic has rewritten many rules of business—forcing many companies (and clinics!) to reevaluate their day-to-day processes, trim down on unnecessary expenses, and adjust their employee management and engagement strategies.
 This in-depth article from McKinsey & Company is not targeted to healthcare leaders, per se, but it includes tons of actionable advice on how to adapt to our rapidly changing economic and professional environment.

 8. Structuring effective virtual meetings (some assembly required)

 For the most part, rehab therapists are still in a position where they need to physically go into the clinic.
 But some therapists—along with other clinical and administrative personnel—may be working offsite to minimize exposure.
 Those folks must navigate the ins and outs of virtual meetings—the good, the bad, and the time-consuming.
 Check out this Deloitte podcast for tips and tricks on how to make your virtual meetings more effective for everyone involved.

 9. Communications get personal: How leaders can engage employees during a return to work

 Article on engaging employees during COVID by McKinsey & Company